 What Makes Up An Axe?

-There are two different parts of the axe that you need to be able to recognize in order for you to be able to select a quality ax that will last you a life time.
+There are two different parts of the axe that you need to be able to recognize in order for you to be able to select a quality axe that will last you a lifetime.

 Types of Axes

 There are a variety of different axes for different jobs.
 Here are some of the most common types.

 Hatchet, camp axe, tomahawk whatever you wish to call it, has the same basic makeup.

 It has a 1 to 1 ½ pound head on a 10 to 14-inch handle.
 It is great for limbing, and it is also the perfect size to split wood or kindling for a fire.
 It can easily be carried to the campsite or stowed in your Bug Out Bag for making emergency shelters.